tkhamez/swagger-eve-php/docs/Api/CharacterApi.md

 Get character portraits

-Get portrait urls for a character  ---  This route is cached for up to 3600 seconds
+Get portrait urls for a character  ---  This route expires daily at 11:05

 ### Example
 ```php